 Kayole Soweto is a government-sanctioned settlement located in Savannah location of Embakasi East constituency in Nairobi City County.
 The settlement is further divided into 10 administrative zones.
 Soweto is a settlement consisting of permanent and semi-permanent structures which house an estimated population of 90,000 people in approximately 22,400 households.

 Some of the questions that the study wanted to answer were: How do people navigate the places in which they live?
 Does gender influence mobility and in what way?
 How do men and women access opportunities within and outside the slum?
 How are spaces in informal settlements traversed differently according to gender?
-Which paths are the most travelled in a community, when and why?
+Which paths are the most traveled in a community, when and why?
 Does gender influence perceptions of safety when it comes to movements within the informal settlement?
 What types of crime are most prevalent in Soweto Kayole and where?
 Which support systems for victims of crime exist within the settlement?

 After about a month of data collection, the following four maps were designed: